pandurangbabar/pandurangbabar/README.md

 # Hi there 👋

 ## About Me
-⭐️  Freelancer Expert Magento 2 developer with 10+ years of experience ⭐️  Successfully developed  10+  e-commerce websites using Magento ⭐️  Developed 50+ Magento 2 extensions
+⭐️  Freelancer Magento 2 developer with 10+ years of experience ⭐️  Successfully developed  10+  e-commerce websites using Magento ⭐️  Developed 50+ Magento 2 extensions
 ⭐️  Clean and well-documented code